 Goal 2: Sustainable funding for community health workers

-- Policy and advocacy efforts that organize and mobilize support for funding community health workers through Medicaid.
+- Efforts to organize and mobilize support for funding community health worker services through Medicaid.

 Goal 3: Maternal health equity for people of color